 To further investigate the changes induced by the different feeding strategies in mammary epithelial tissue, we analyzed the patterns of expression of genes encoding milk proteins (kappa casein, Whey acidic protein (Wap) and alpha-lactalbumine (Lalba)), using RT-qPCR (Fig. 7), since these genes are specific markers for differentiated mammary epithelial cells (MEC).
 In all groups a high individual variability within the MRR group was observed.
 However, analyses revealed no difference between groups concerning the -casein gene expression.
-Wap expression profile was similar between SRR and SRAL as well as MRR and MRAL groups, The Lalba transcript level was higher in MRAL than in SRAL group highlighting an effect of diet during post-weaning period on the expression of this gene when the animals are fed ad libitum during pubertal period.
+Wap expression profile was similar between SRR and SRAL as well as MRR and MRAL groups, The Lalba transcript level was higher in MRAL than in SRAL group (P=0,041) highlighting an effect of feeding strategyduring post-weaning period on the expression of this gene when the animals are fed ad libitum during pubertal period.